learn-co-curriculum/python-p4-chatterbox-lab/README.md

 ### Model

-Start by generating a `Message` model and the necessary migration code to create messages with the following attributes:
+Start by updating the `Message` model and the necessary migration code to create messages with the following attributes:

 - "body": String.